ksDreamer/LLM-Robot/README.md

 Kevin Stark 高梦扬

+[toc]

 # Introduction

 As robot technology becomes widely applied, simplifying human-robot interaction has become a hot topic for research.
 Traditional robot operation interfaces (such as CNC machines in factories and large robotic arms on assembly lines) usually require users to have professional programming knowledge and skills (such as writing Gcode and PLC programming), which limits the use by non-professionals.

 To address this issue, we propose a human-robot interaction system that controls robot movement using a large language model (LLM) within the Robot Operating System (ROS).
 This system achieves intuitive control of the robot, reducing the barrier to entry, allowing ordinary users to interact with robots more easily and naturally.
 We all know that controlling robots is a very important matter.
 In many courses on the theory of robotics, we have learned many core knowledge of robot motion control, including many concepts and methods in kinematics and dynamics, such as forward kinematics solution, inverse kinematics solution, Cartesian coordinate transformation, and so on.
 These knowledge are crucial for robot operation, but they are often too complex for non-professionals to master.
 The process for a robot to complete a task is roughly as follows:
-Connect the planning group (group) required for control, set the target pose (joint space or Cartesian space), set motion constraints and path constraints, and use motion solvers and planners (such as the Moveit framework) to plan a feasible motion path, and then execute.
+Connect the planning group required for control, set the target pose (joint space or Cartesian space), set motion constraints and path constraints, and use motion solvers and planners (such as the Moveit framework) to plan a feasible motion path, and then execute.
 There are already many mature kinematics solvers.
-However, how to define a task and how to decompose a task into instructions that a program can execute or target coordinates and poses, so that the next solver/planner can calculate and plan, is still a challenging task.
+However, it is still a challenging task to define a task and how to decompose a task into instructions that a program/agent/robot can execute or target coordinates and poses, so that the next solver/planner can calculate and plan.
-This project takes the classic small turtle in ROS, turtlesim, as an example, and implements the use of a large language model to understand user input and convert it into turtlesim node operation instructions in ROS.
-Under the Robot Operating System (ROS), this project combines the rapidly developing technology related to large language models (LLM) with robot body control, enabling the robot to better understand human instructions and requirements, reducing the barrier to human-robot interaction, and expanding the types of tasks that robots can perform.
+This project takes the classic small turtle in ROS, turtlesim, as an example.
+Implements the use of a LLM to understand user input and convert it into turtlesim node operation instructions in ROS.

+Under the ROS, this project combines the rapidly developing technology related to LLM with robot body control, enabling the robot to better understand human instructions and requirements, reducing the barrier to human-robot interaction, and expanding the types of tasks that robots can perform.
 This project is a small attempt, and we believe that through this approach, users can interact with robots more easily, thus expanding the application scope of robot technology.

 ![figure0_running](./figure0_running.jpg)